skyefugate/2025-12-secdsm-ai-talk/README.md

 ## Want More?

-I wrote a <a href="https://fugate.dev" target="_blank">full blog post</a> about this with the practical how-to guide, real examples, and lessons learned (including the time AI `rm -rf`'d my data directory).
+I wrote a <a href="https://skye.fugate.dev/blog/posts/my-network-has-commitment-issues" target="_blank">full blog post</a> about this with the practical how-to guide, real examples, and lessons learned (including the time AI `rm -rf`'d my data directory).

 ## Questions?

 Hit me up.
 I'm happy to talk about AI, networking, or how to secure your Raspberry Pi.

-And remember: **Be polite to the AI.
+Oh, and remember: **Be polite to AI.
 You never know what's coming.**

 ## License

 This work is licensed under [CC BY 4.0](LICENSE).
-Use it, remix it, share it — just give credit and link back to <a href="https://fugate.dev" target="_blank">fugate.dev</a>.
+Use it, remix it, share it — just give credit and link back to <a href="https://skye.fugate.dev" target="_blank">skye.fugate.dev</a>.